+44 (0) 131 650 3608

 Sarah’s main areas of research are in medieval and sixteenth century drama, focusing especially on the material and performance aspects of theatre and on its cultural contexts.
 Her last major project was on masks and masking traditions in the medieval and Tudor periods, exploring popular and courtly masking games, carnival and masking theories as well as drama and literary representations.

 Sarah welcomes research proposals in any area of medieval English or Scottish literature, but especially in aspects of medieval and early modern drama, performance and theatre history.
-She has supervised PhD theses on: the medieval practice of reading aloud; Jacobean theatre and the drama of the 1960s; representations of Jews in medieval miracle tales; subjectivity and images of the mirror in Chaucer and Shakespeare.
+She has supervised PhD theses on, among others: the medieval practice of reading aloud; Jacobean theatre and the drama of the 1960s; representations of Jews in medieval miracle tales; subjectivity and images of the mirror in Chaucer and Shakespeare; colour and costume in medieval romance.

 She is currently leading a study of performance activity at the Royal Court of Scotland before 1650, investigating the cultural, political and social functions of court performance.